 Being barefoot is not only the preferred footwear of many children but also comes with substantial health benefits to young and old alike.
 Bare Soles Explorer’s mission is to Raise Awareness to the Importance for Kids to Explore the Great Outdoors.
 We want to encourage children and adults to “be a kid again” – put away the video games, turn off the television, shut down the computer – get outdoors and go exploring!
 Go for a hike in the woods, a walk in a historical park, or paddle a scenic kayak route.
 We encourage learning through nature play, whether at a park, in the woods, or in your own backyard.
 Help us get others excited about exploring nature.
 Learn more about the Why

-Why get children outdoors?
+Why should children explore the great outdoors?

 Healthy childhoods need surprises!
-Creative play encourages curiosity, growth of the imagination, exploration of the physical world, and exercise of the mind and body4.
-Less time in front of the screen gives children more time to go outside and exercise or do other leisurely activities like reading a book, drawing, or painting.
-Studies have shown that reducing screen time has positive effects on a child’s “physical, social, and behavioral well-being”5.
+Creative play encourages curiosity, growth of the imagination, exploration of the physical world, and exercise of the mind and body.
+Limiting screen time gives children more time to get outdoors, exercise, use their imagination or expand their mind through leisurely activities like reading a book, drawing, or painting.
+Studies have shown that reducing screen time has positive effects on a child’s “physical, social, and behavioral well-being”.